bareboat-necessities/bbn-atomS3R/README.md

 # bbn-atomS3R
 BBN m5stack atomS3R

-Magnetometer calbration with m5unified library is not enough.
+Magnetometer calibration with m5unified library is not enough.
 It only estimates offset biases.

 Proper calibration would include measuring scalte biases as well.